Custom Data Sources Overview

 How It Works

 The custom data source system uses a WordPress filter-based registration pattern.
-You create a PHP class that extends WPD_Alpha_Insights_Data_Source_Base, implement two methods, and instantiate the class.
-The plugin automatically:
+You create a PHP class that extends WPDAI_Custom_Data_Source_Base, set the $entity_names property (array), implement fetch_data(), and instantiate the class.
+The base class automatically:

-• Registers your data source with the system
+• Registers your data source via the wpd_alpha_insights_register_data_sources filter

-• Makes your metrics available in widget selectors
+• Makes your entity name(s) available in widget selectors

 • Fetches your data only when needed (lazy loading)